HackThisSite/CTF-Writeups/2017/EasyCTF/Security Through Obscurity/README.md

 Security Through Obscurity
 ======
 * **150 points**
-* **Category: Obscurity**
+* **Category: Cryptography**
 * **Problem statement:** _I've never seen such a cryptosystem before!
 It looks like a public key cryptosystem, though...
 Could you help me crack it?_
 * **Hint:** _Maybe google would help._

 I think this problem achieves the true definition of failed Security Through Obscurity!
-These files, except for solver, are all sage files.
+These files, except for my [solver](sageSolver.py), are all sage files.
 Sage is an open source python-based alternative to Mathematica and Matlab.

 Lets analyze the code in sage.py